Real Estate Short Sales

 The lender will probably verify the estimated home value by obtaining a Broker's Price Opinion for the property.

-If you are a homeowner that seriously needs to consider a short sale, then you should gather all the documents together to verify your situation and explain it to your lender.
+If you are a homeowner that seriously needs to consider a short sale, then gather all the documents together to verify your situation and explain it to your lender.
 Explain in a letter the reason for your financial stress, and that it is unlikely to change soon.
-You should also provide pay stubs, tax returns, banking statements, and a list of all of your debts to verify your situation.
+Provide pay stubs, tax returns, banking statements, and a list of all of your debts to verify your situation.

-If the lender approves of a short sale, then you should get it in writing that the remaining debt will be forgiven.
-You should also ask the lender to report the item as a satisfied debt rather than settled for less than full balance in your credit report.
+If the lender approves of a short sale, then get it in writing that the remaining debt will be forgiven.
+Also ask the lender to report the item as a satisfied debt rather than settled for less than full balance in your credit report.

 The other major consideration of a short sale is taxes.
 The IRS treats forgiven debt as income.
 The lender may send a Form 1099-C, Cancellation of Debt to both you and the IRS listing the amount of the debt that was forgiven.
 The IRS will treat this as income with taxes due, unless you are insolvent, which simply means that your debt exceeds your income, or the mortgage was a nonrecourse loan.
 A nonrecourse loan is a loan in which the lender accepts the collateral, in this case, real estate, as the only backing for the loan.
 It cannot sue the borrower for any additional amount.
 However, the homeowner needing a short sale probably doesn't have a nonrecourse loan, since the downpayment was probably less than 20% of the property value.
 Without sufficient equity in the collateral, most lenders would never agree to a nonrecourse loan.
 However, most people needing a short sale can probably avoid taxes on the canceled debt since they would probably be insolvent; otherwise, a short sale would not be needed.